cesarvr/Spring-Boot/README.md

 ## Zipkin Instrumentation

-This project also includes [Zipkin](https://zipkin.io/) instrumentation provided by [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) framework which makes instrumentation transparent to your business logic.
+This project also includes [Zipkin](https://zipkin.io/) instrumentation provided using [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) framework which makes instrumentation transparent to us.

 You can do basic customization by editing the ``application.properties`` in your resource folder: